-CULTURE: Sow the seeds at the time, rate, and depth specified for each variety listed.
+CULTURE: Sow the seeds at the time, rate, and depth specified in the product description.
 FOR GREEN MANURE: Till in at any growth stage.
 FOR ORNAMENTAL USE OR GRAIN HARVEST: Cut the plants near the base when most of the green color has turned brown and the seeds are hardening (no longer milky).
-SEED SPECS: Planting rates are listed in the comparison chart.
+SEED SPECS: Planting rates are listed in our cover crops comparison chart.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.